• Latest

 Is it weird if I don’t like parties/clubs?

 No, not at all.
 Everyone has different preferences when it comes to social activities.
 If you don’t like clubs and parties, there are plenty of other ways to have fun and connect with people.
-There are so many options out there that you can find something that works for you.
+There are so many options that you can find something that works for you.

 Is it okay to dislike partying as a teenager?

 Absolutely.
 Everyone has different interests, and it is perfectly fine not to enjoy partying.
-It is important to find activities that you enjoy and make you happy, regardless of what your peers may be doing.
+It is important to find activities you enjoy and make you happy, regardless of what your peers may be doing.

 1. Why Truly Sociable People Hate Parties – The School Of Life